Shuttle hurdle relay: History

 Including a SHR outside of the US and the United Kingdom has been infrequent.
-August 2007 BAUHAUS-galan (formerly GN Galan) meet in Stockholm, Sweden included the 480 Yard Shuttle Hurdle Relay.
-USA 53.36 in 1st, Sweden 57.03 in 2nd, and Finland 57.26 in 3rd.
+In August 2007, the BAUHAUS-galan (formerly GN Galan) meet in Stockholm, Sweden included the 480 Yard Shuttle Hurdle Relay.
+The United States won with a time of 53.36 seconds, Sweden in second with a time of 57.03, Finland in third with a time of 57.26.
 The event was well received.

 The 1990 Penn Relay included a 880 shuttle hurdle relay.